hychaochao/hychaochao.github.io/_pages/about.md

 ---

 Hi!
-My name is Yunzhuo Hao, a third-year undergraduate in Software Engineering at the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
+My name is Yunzhuo Hao, a third-year undergraduate in [School of Information and Software Engineering](https://sise.uestc.edu.cn/) at the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
 I’m a research intern at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn), [Renmin University of China](https://www.ruc.edu.cn), where I’m fortunate to work with Prof. [Yankai Lin](https://linyankai.github.io).
 My research interests mainly lie in Machine Learning (ML) and Natural Language Processing (NLP), specifically including the trustworthiness and security issues in large language models.
 I am also interested in other issues related to LLMs, such as LLM alignment, etc.

 Education
 ======
 * Sept.
-2021 - July 2025 (expected), Bachelor in Software Engineering, University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)).
+2021 - July 2025 (expected), Bachelor in School of Information and Software Engineering ([SISE](https://sise.uestc.edu.cn/)), University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)).

 Internship
 ======